xpetitt123/Ceitec/README.md

 ## Technical note

 **Note:** Do not modify folder name unless you are sure of what you are doing.
 The project makes use of Nix and the Nix package manager for the sake of reproducibility.
-The `default.nix` file can be cloned to build the research environment that is used here.
+The `default.nix` file that is located in `01_project_management` can be cloned to build the research environment that is used here.